 Bruce was inducted into the American Board of Criminal Lawyers

 in 1998 and the American College of Trial Lawyers in 2001.
-In 2011 he was chosen as President Elect of the American Board of Criminal Lawyers, the most prestigious organization of criminal defense lawyers in the United States.
+In 2013 he was President of the American Board of Criminal Lawyers, the most prestigious organization of criminal defense lawyers in the United States.
 He is

 also a member of the National Association of Criminal Defense Lawyers,

 the International Bar Association, and the Georgia Association of